 Mr. Herrick said as noted, the concept plan, though not terribly specific or dimensional, did show the fencing in that general area.
-He said it would then be up to the Zoning Administrator to determine whether or not they were in compliance with the concept plan.
+He said it would then be up to the Zoning Administrator to determine whether or not the owner was in compliance with the concept plan.